Kurkulis/Kurkulis/README.md

 Hi, my name is Emil.
 I'm a **software developer** studying to become a **data scientist**.

 I'm interested in **NLP** generally and in privacy conserving data-driven solutions.
 I'm also interested about improving Finnish NLP.
+I'm also interested in **Computer Vision** and **Robotics**.
+I have not yet decided what my main focus is.
+I'm interested in too many things 😅

 **Tech Stack**